Tokyo Private Tour for Solo Travelers

 Peaceful walk through Ueno Park

-Your Pace, Your Direction
+Your Pace, No Negotiation

-Your Pace, Your Direction
+Your Pace, No Negotiation

 UENO PARK

-Solo travel means you stop when something catches your eye and move on when it doesn't—no polling the group.
+Solo travel means you stop when something catches your eye and move on when it doesn't.
+No polling the group.
 Ueno's mix of museums, food stalls, and quiet temple paths rewards the kind of wandering that only works alone.

 Learning market navigation at Ameyoko